Skip to main content

 Growing Up with Spina Bifida

-My name is Brendan, and I’m a 33-year-old adult with spina bifida living in Texas with my wife and 9-month-old daughter.
-I have the unique privilege of working as a Patient Advocate for 180 Medical.
-Part of my job involves supporting and helping out kids with spina bifida and their families and caregivers.
+My name is Brendan, and I’m an adult with spina bifida living in Texas with my wife and daughters.
+I have the unique privilege of working for 180 Medical.
 I know firsthand what it can be like for others growing up with spina bifida, and I’d like to provide a sense of what it was like for me.

 My Childhood with Spina Bifida

 I remember my mom always telling us: “One day, we won’t be around to do this for you.
 That’s why you must learn how to do this yourself.”
 This usually referred to daily chores, such as doing the dishes, weekly laundry, and cleaning our bedrooms.
-While some of those duties took longer for me than for my siblings, it was an incredibly valuable lesson for me.
+While some of those duties took longer for me than my siblings, it was an incredibly valuable lesson.

 Obviously, we all live with our own set of circumstances.
 However, when I look back, I always appreciate that my parents really did their best to let me be a kid — not just a kid with a disability.